 Users often choose Macs for their simplicity, efficiency and reliability.
 So, when your Apple MacBook Air, MacBook Pro, iMac or MacPro starts to upset you with apps that take longer to respond than before, slow speed on startup and the spinning pinwheel icon appears more frequently than it used to before – it’s time to act!
 Luckily, buying a new Mac computer isn’t the only solution to fix a slow Mac.
 A better way to address the issue of your poorly performing Mac is to start with a cleanup routine.

-What’s making your Mac running slow and hot?
-Check out the most common reasons.
+What’s making your Mac running slow?

 Why is your Mac running slower?
 Is the process reversible?
 Which are the most important use considerations?
 The following are the most common culprits:

 - You have too many default apps that load on startup of your system

 - There are too many unnecessary processes running in the background

 - You are a prolific cloud app user, resulting in your Mac storing many duplicate copies of files you work with

 - Your Mac’s operating system or key applications haven’t been updated in some time